Cannabis in Brunei: 2015

 639 drug-related arrests occurred, with 90% of this population being Bruneian nationals.
 Cannabis-related crimes occurred in only 5% of these drug-arrests, second to Methylamphetamine.
 3000.83 grams of the Cannabis herb was confiscated that year, with 1.8 kg retrieved in the six borders guarded by the NCB, including Brunei National Airport and the ferry station.

 2016

 Cannabis continued to be the second most prominent drug in Brunei.
 Both the rate of cannabis cases, 5.1 per 100,000 population, and amount of cannabis seized by the NCB increased from 2015 to 2016.

-43 cannabis-related arrests occurred in 2016, resulting in a capture of 5.97 kg of cannabis (equivalent of USD$66,743.50).
+43 cannabis-related arrests occurred in 2016, resulting in a capture of 5.97 kg of cannabis (equivalent of USD66,743.50).
 All of these arrests were men and new admissions.
 A majority of those arrested for cannabis abuse-related crimes were of Malay ethnicity, above 31 years of age and unemployed.

 In 2016, only three men were arrested for cannabis consumption in Brunei.